Comprehensive Visual Question Answering on Point Clouds through Compositional Scene Manipulation: Introduction

 \section{Introduction}

-3D scene understanding is a critical task in computer vision, aiming to achieve the perception and interpretation of a scene from 3D data.
-This task demands not only the fundamental perception capability of recognizing and localizing objects in 3D scenes, but also the high-level reasoning capacities to capture objects' context and relationships.
+\IEEEPARstart{3}{D} scene understanding is a critical task in computer vision, aiming to achieve the perception and interpretation of a scene from 3D data.
+This task demands the fundamental perception capability of recognizing and localizing objects in 3D scenes and the high-level reasoning capacities of capturing objects' context and relationships.

-Traditional works on 3D scene understanding mainly concentrate on the perception tasks such as instance segmentation~\cite{jiang2020pointgroup}, semantic segmentation~\cite{scannet,s3dis} as well as 3D object detection and classification~\cite{qi2019deep,qi2017pointnet++}.
-These works pay more attention to each individual object but ignore the inter-object's context and relationships, only utilizing them to improve the per-object recognition.
-Recently, applying natural language to cooperatively improve the scene understanding has become a hot research topic, where 3D visual grounding~\cite{chen2020scanrefer,achlioptas2020referit3d}, 3D dense captioning~\cite{chen2021scan2cap} and scene graph analysis~\cite{wald2020learning, SGGpoint, wu2021scenegraphfusion} are increasingly studied.
-Compared with the reasoning from 2D images, reasoning in real-world 3D scenes can avoid the inherent spatial ambiguity in 2D data, and capture the real geometric information and inter-object relationships.
-Meanwhile, 3D scenes typically contain more instances and involve more complicated inter-object relationships.
-Despite significant efforts in exploring spatial representations to enhance scene comprehension, current works are still deficient in 3D perception (\eg, counting and verifying the existence) and referring the object attributes (\eg, size, material, and texture).
+Traditional studies on 3D scene understanding mainly concentrate on the perception tasks such as instance segmentation~\cite{jiang2020pointgroup}, semantic segmentation~\cite{scannet,s3dis} as well as 3D object detection and classification~\cite{qi2019deep,qi2017pointnet++}.
+These works pay more attention to each individual object but ignore the inter-object contexts and relationships, only utilizing them to improve the per-object recognition.
+Recently, applying natural language to improve the scene understanding has become a hot topic, where 3D visual grounding~\cite{chen2020scanrefer,achlioptas2020referit3d}, 3D dense captioning~\cite{chen2021scan2cap,yuan2022x} and scene graph analysis~\cite{wald2020learning, SGGpoint, wu2021scenegraphfusion} are increasingly studied.
+Compared with the reasoning from 2D images, the reasoning in real-world 3D scenes can avoid the inherent spatial ambiguity in 2D and capture the geometric information and inter-object relationships.
+Despite effort has been gained on enhancing scene comprehension via spatial representations, current works are still deficient in 3D understanding due to the lack of data.